The fight is erupting everywhere at once; in our workplaces, our churches, our schools, our streets, and our beds.

 We’ve reached the tipping point on gender.

-Accordingly, we are witnessing a cultural collision between the dominant discourse about how to be a “real man” or a “real woman” and the inevitable gender fluidity of millinials and those coming after.
+Accordingly, we are witnessing a cultural collision between the dominant discourse about how to be a “real man” or a “real woman” and the inevitable gender fluidity of millennials and those coming after.

 The promise of a more diverse and accepting world is out there, but things are likely to get worse before they get better, and I don’t just mean arguments over bathrooms.
 Our bullying, violent, gender-policing culture will not give up control easily.
 Gender fluid and trans people will continue to be victims of violence.